hyperledger/fabric-samples/fabtoken/README.md

 ## Understanding the `fabtoken.js` application

-You can examine the `fabtoken.js` file to get a better understanding of how the sample application uses the FabToken API's.
+You can examine the `fabtoken.js` file to get a better understanding of how the sample application uses the FabToken APIs.

 1. The `createFabricClient` method creates an instance of the fabric-client, and is